jorendorff/js-loaders/rationale.md

 ## Module use cases

-### Sharing and reusing code (without full-duplex coordination)
+### Importing modules others have written

-Use case: just importing underscore
+Use case: just importing underscore (one module in one file)

-Use case: coping with dependencies
+Use case: importing minimized modularized jquery (a package with many modules in one file)

+Use case: importing both Backbone and Underscore, if Backbone imports Underscore

+Use case: hosting the code yourself

+Use case: importing the same modules from many different web pages on a site

 ### Easy development and debugging